ibm-cloud-docs/Cloudant/api/database.md

 ```
 {:codeblock}

-## Get all design documents in a specified database
+## Post all design documents in a specified database

-To get all the design documents in a database,
+To list all the design documents in a database,
 send a `POST` request to `https://$ACCOUNT.cloudant.com/$DATABASE/_design_docs`.

 _Example of using HTTP to get all design documents:_